Shellyspike/Primo/Primo.Networking_en.md

 2. The element includes the following properties:

 - **Authentication**:
-     - Authentication - Select the authentication type from the dropdown list.
+  - Authentication: Select the authentication type from the dropdown list.
 Available options:
-       1) None - No authentication required by default;
+    1. None - No authentication required by default.
-       2) Simple - Simple authentication using login and password;
+    2. Simple - Simple authentication using login and password.
-       3) Windows - Windows credentials are used;
+    3. Windows - Windows credentials are used.
-       4) Client Certificate - Client certificate authentication.
+    4. Client Certificate - Client certificate authentication.

 - **Certificate** - Parameters for the Client Certificate authentication type:
-     - Certificate - Specify the path to the certificate file or the Subject in the Root store.
+  - Certificate: Specify the path to the certificate file or the Subject in the Root store.
-     - Certificate password - Specify the certificate password.
+  - Certificate password: Specify the certificate password.
-     - Secure certificate password - If using an encrypted certificate password, provide it in this field as a SecureString variable.
+  - Secure certificate password: If using an encrypted certificate password, provide it in this field as a `SecureString` variable.

 - **General**:
-     - Continue on exception
-     - Disable logging
-     - Name
+  - Continue on exception: The script will continue running even if an error occurs during the execution of the element.
+  - Disable logging: Allows disabling logging in the console (only for this element).
+This is useful, for example, if the element handles confidential data.
+There is also an option to enable/disable logging centrally for all new elements added to the project.
+To do this, go to `File > Settings > General > Elements` and set the desired value in the `Disable logging for new elements` checkbox.
+  - Name: The name of the element, which is displayed in its header and in the log.
+For convenience, the element name can be changed within the process, for example, when multiple identical components are used.
-     - Screenshot on error
+  - Screenshot on error: A screenshot will be taken if an error occurs.
-     - Screenshot on finish
-     - Timeout
+  - Screenshot on finish: Allows taking a screenshot upon the element's completion.
+All screenshots are saved in the `.Screenshots` folder, which is automatically created inside the process folder.
-     - Wait after (ms)
+  - Wait after (ms): Pause after the element is executed.
-     - Wait before (ms)
+  - Wait before (ms): Adds a pause before the element is executed.

 - **Output**:
-     - Headers - The headers of the response received from the SOAP request.
+  - Headers: The headers of the response received from the SOAP request.
-     - Response - The service's response.
+  - Response: The service's response.

 - **Simple** - Parameters for the Simple authentication type:
   - Login
   - Password
-     - Secure password - If using an encrypted password, provide it in this field as a SecureString variable.
+  - Secure password: If using an encrypted password, provide it in this field as a `SecureString` variable.
 Such a password is not stored in plain text in the computer's memory.
 It can be retrieved, for example, from the Credential Manager.

 - **SOAP**:
-     - Contract — Required.
+  - Contract: Required.
 The service contract.
-     - Endpoint — Required.
+  - Endpoint: Required.
 Specify the location of the WSDL schema.
-     - Method — Required.
+  - Method: Required.
 The method name.
-     - Parameters — An array of method parameters. **Important!** Classes are not supported in data types, only simple types.
+  - Parameters: An array of method parameters. **Important!** Classes are not supported in data types, only simple types.
-     - Timeout — Request timeout in milliseconds.
+  - Timeout: Request timeout in milliseconds.
 Specify the maximum wait time for a server response in ms, after which, if no response is received, the request will be terminated with an error status.
 The default is 20000.

 ## Feedback